 - Reapply every 2 hours, or right after swimming or sweating.
 If you know you’re going to be swimming or sweating, use water resistant sunscreen to keep you protected for longer

 - Use SPF15 or higher to help reduce risk of skin cancer and don’t forget ears noses, shoulders, chest and neck

 - 90% of UV rays can get through and fry you on cloudy days

 - Reflection off snow and water can increase exposure by 50%.
 Snowboarders and water-skiers take note!

 - UV levels increase 4% for every 1000ft in altitude

 - In the hottest months, try to limit your time in the sun when it’s hottest, which is between 10am and 2pm.
 Perfect for a nap time anyway!
 Staying in the shade (i.e. the cabana) reduces exposure by 50%!

 FASHION as FUNCTION….Fab clothing also protects you!
 I always wear an enormous 70’s style sunhat and the biggest sunglasses known to mankind.
 In fact I wear sunglasses all year round to protect the skin around my eyes from sun damage.
 Make no apologies for that xoPRODUCT REVIEWS Mylifeinmakeup.com does not receive any monetary compensation to review products.
 Most reviews are based on products purchased personally, and preferred, or not.
 Occasionally I will receive products from makeup companies and will choose whether or not to review them here.
 Receiving products has no bearing on the opinion of the review, nor whether I choose to review it or not.
 All opinions are just that, and are honest and unbiased.
-Recommendations are based on the knowledge I have gained in 18 years as a professional makeup artist.
+Recommendations are based on the knowledge I have gained during almost twenty years as a professional Make-Up Artist.
 Mylifeinmakeup.com is not to be held responsible if you decide to purchase an item and are dissatisfied with it.